torbsd/torbsd.github.io/support-us.md

 * produced 20 releases of Tor Browser for [OpenBSD](http://www.openbsd.org/), with the repository residing [on GitHub](https://github.com/torbsd/openbsd-ports/) for both amd64 and i386 architectures

-* conducted successful presentations at [BSDCan 2015](https://www.bsdcan.org/2015/) and [BSDCon Brazil](http://2015.bsdcon.com.br/), engaging with scores of individuals about __TDP__ and the critical importance of involving *BSD users and developers in Tor ecosystem
+* conducted successful presentations at [BSDCan 2016](https://www.bsdcan.org/2016/), [BSDCan 2015](https://www.bsdcan.org/2015/) and [BSDCon Brazil](http://2015.bsdcon.com.br/), engaging with scores of individuals about __TDP__ and the critical importance of involving *BSD users and developers in Tor ecosystem

 * our advocacy efforts made Brazil a country of one periodic public BSD Tor relay to about a fifth of the relays, accounting for up to a third of public Tor bandwidth in that country*